General Program Information

 Upper-level accounting courses represent the technical accounting skills typically learned via an undergraduate accounting degree.
 All upper level accounting prerequisites must be delivered in the classroom to satisfy the prerequisite requirements.
 Courses taken online or by distance education will not be accepted.
-Certain upper level accounting prerequisites (ACCT 403 - Tax I, ACCT 405 - Financial Accounting II, and ACCT 406 - Auditing I) must be taken at an educational institution in the U.S.
+Certain upper level accounting prerequisites (ACCT 403: Tax I, ACCT 405: Financial Accounting II and ACCT 406: Auditing I) must be taken at an educational institution in the United States.

 Please visit our Curriculum page for a listing of all prerequisite courses.

 You are not required to have an undergraduate degree in accounting to be admitted into our MACC program.
 If you are missing prerequisite courses prior to entering our MACC program, you will be required to complete these courses in addition to the 30 MACC program credit hours (10 courses).
 Please note that taking prerequisite courses may extend your MACC program beyond our traditional 12-month completion cycle.

 If I was not a business and/or accounting major, how can I complete the prerequisite courses?

 If you meet all of our admission requirements including undergraduate GPA, GMAT and TOEFL/IELTS (international students only) and already have an undergraduate degree other than accounting, it is preferred that you complete any prerequisite courses at the University of South Carolina after being admitted to the MACC program.
 Alternatively, applicants in this category can take the prerequisites at another four-year institution prior to starting the MACC program.